-In a second experiment, participants (N=46) were shown the same two necklaces that contained both repeated and symmetric structure as in Experiment 1.
-Whether or not the participants saw the necklaces generated using seq or out in was varied between subjects.
-However, this time they were asked to generate two new necklaces that they believed would also be allowable.
-Participants used a mouse to drag beads onto empty squares in the necklace.
-Both the order and final necklaces were saved.
+In a second experiment, participants (N=46) were shown the same two example acceptable necklaces as in Experiment 1 that contain both repeated and symmetric structure.
+As before, the animation showing the construction of the necklaces was randomly varied between participants between seq or outin.
+Instead of making judgments, in this experiment participants were asked to generate two new necklaces that they believed would also be acceptable.
+Participants used their mouse to drag beads onto empty squares in the necklace.
+Both the order the beads were placed and the final necklaces were recorded.

-Given space constraints and diversity of the generated samples, we present a few qualitative results.
-The first prediction is that participants should be more likely to generate a necklace with mirror symmetry when they see the ambiguous necklace created with the outin program than with the seq program.
-The second prediction is that they should be more likely to adopt the out in placement method themselves when building a necklace.
+Given the diversity of the generated samples, we conducted analyses on features of the generated samples.
+Our model makes two clear quantitative predictions.
+The first prediction is that participants should be more likely to generate a necklace with mirror symmetry when they see the ambiguous necklace created with the outin program than with the seg program.
+The second prediction is that they should be more likely to adopt the outin placement method themselves when building a necklace.
 Figure 6 shows the results of the experiment on these two metrics.
 These differences were statistically significant.
-Participants who saw the necklace generated with out in were statistically more likely to generate symmetric necklaces ($\beta = -0.19$, CI{95%} = [-0.34, -0.05], p = 0.01) and make their own necklace using an in-out procedure ($\beta = -0.24$, CI{95%} = [-0.35, -0.15], p < 0.001).
+Participants who saw the necklace generated with out in were statistically more likely to generate symmetric necklaces ($\beta = -0.19$, $\text{CI}{95\%} = [-0.34, -0.05]$, p = 0.01) and make their own necklace using an in-out procedure ($\beta = -0.24$, CI{95%} = [-0.35, -0.15], p < 0.001).
 These results show that the trace structured participants internal representations and impacted both the structure of necklaces that they generated and also how they built the necklaces themselves.